-Play therapy is for primary-aged children.
-It can help them in a variety of ways.
-Children receive emotional non-directive support which allows them to understand more about their own feelings and thoughts.
+This non-directive support helps them to understand more about their own feelings and thoughts.
 Sometimes they may re-enact or play out difficult or traumatic life experiences in order to make sense of things of their past and cope better with their future.
 Children may also learn to manage relationships and conflicts in more appropriate ways.

 When my wife and I split up, we didn’t realise that Anna, our seven year old daughter had taken it so badly.
 When she was staying with me at the weekends, we did lots of stuff together and she was fine.
 But when she was with her Mum, she was having tantrums, screaming, hitting and refusing to go to bed.
 To be honest, I thought her Mum was exaggerating because she was always good when she was with me.